kaliopa1983/Homework/README.md

+This project will contain...
-Repo made for exercises
+Repository made for exercises
-We resolved the conflict
+Hello, again !!!